epidrome/dokey/README.md

 * Passing grade is awarded as soon as you include in your project report a link to a post to asciinema (idle-time<0.5sec) that demonstrates basic usage with default options.
 * The grade improves for each extra configuration (read the man page!) added and becomes excellent as soon as you find a similar tool or for significantly novel uses (e.g., [pipelining](https://youtu.be/tc4ROCJYbm0?t=296), shell scripting).
-* [Ncurses](https://en.wikipedia.org/wiki/Ncurses) is an interesting tool but it is not purely command line, so you might employ it at your own risk.
+* [Ncurses](https://en.wikipedia.org/wiki/Ncurses) is an interesting terminal tool but it is not purely command line, so you might employ it at your own risk.